 Public Safety Building

-The state-of-the-art facility broke ground in late 2011 and is part of San Francisco's 10-year Capital Plan and represents the City's commitment to building a stronger future.
+The campus broke ground in late 2011 and officially opened in April 2015.
+It is part of San Francisco's 10-year Capital Plan, representing the City's commitment to building a stronger future.

 HOK+Mark Cavagnero Associates